haikusw/jaqalpaq/docs/qscout.qiskit.rst

-qscout.qiskit package
+jaqal.qiskit package
 =====================

-.. automodule:: qscout.qiskit
+.. automodule:: jaqal.qiskit
    :members:
    :undoc-members:
    :show-inheritance:

-qiskit.circuit.QuantumCircuit extensions
+jaqal.circuit.QuantumCircuit extensions
 ----------------------------------------

-Importing the qscout.qiskit package also patches the :class:`qiskit.circuit.QuantumCircuit` object, adding the following four methods.
+Importing the jaqal.qiskit package also patches the :class:`qiskit.circuit.QuantumCircuit` object, adding the following four methods.
 This follows the standard Qiskit API, allowing users to add trapped-ion gates to circuits using the same syntax as gates from the Qiskit standard extension.